hybridables/make-callback/README.md

 })
 ```

+## See aslo
+- [manage-arguments](https://github.com/tunnckocore/manage-arguments): Prevents arguments leakage - managing arguments.
+From Optimization killers by Petka Antonov.
+- [handle-arguments](https://github.com/hybridables/handle-arguments): Handles given Arguments object - return separatly last argument (commonly callback) and other arguments as Array.
+Useful in node-style callback flow.
+- [handle-callback](https://github.com/hybridables/handle-callback): Make promise to have support for callback api, it returns promise in that same time.
+- [always-callback](https://github.com/tunnckocore/always-callback): Create callback api for given sync function.
+Guarantee that given function (sync or async, no matter) will always have callback api and will handle errors correctly.
+- [always-thunk](https://github.com/tunnckocore/always-thunk): Create thunk from async or sync function.
+Works like `thunkify`.
+- [always-promise](https://github.com/tunnckocore/always-promise): Create Bluebird Promise from given async or synchronous function.
+It automatically convert sync functions to async, then to promise.
+- [is-es6-generator](https://github.com/tunnckocore/is-es6-generator): Check that given value is Generator

 ## Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/make-callback/issues/new).